1-chetanyadav/login-and-signup-pages/readme.txt

-i used xamp and this is the database{videodb} query>> to create table and r/c
+i used xamp and this is the database query>>

 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,